awsdocs/aws-glue-developer-guide/doc_source/cross-account-access.md

 ## AWS Glue Resource Ownership and Operations<a name="access-control-resource-ownership"></a>

 Your AWS account owns the AWS Glue Data Catalog resources that are created in that account, regardless of who created them\.
-Specifically, the owner of a resource is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the root account, the IAM user, or the IAM role\) that **authenticated** the creation request for that resource; for example:
+Specifically, the owner of a resource is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the AWS account root user, the IAM user, or the IAM role\) that *authenticated* the creation request for that resource; for example:
-+ If you use the root account credentials of your AWS account to create a table in your Data Catalog, your AWS account is the owner of the resource\.
++ If you use your AWS account root user credentials to create a table in your Data Catalog, your AWS account is the owner of the resource\.
 + If you create an IAM user in your AWS account and grant permissions to that user to create a table, every table that the user creates is owned by your AWS account, to which the user belongs\.
 + If you create an IAM role in your AWS account with permissions to create a table, anyone who can assume the role can create a table\.
 But again, your AWS account owns the table resources that are created using that role\.